Mixeu02/Web-LiteBans/README.md

 PASSWORD='your_database_password'
 DATABASE='your_database'

-BANS_table='litebans_bans' //dont change this unless youve changed the name of the table HISTORY_table='litebans_history' //dont change this unless youve changed the name of the table
+BANS_table='litebans_bans' // don't change this unless you've changed the name of the table HISTORY_table='litebans_history' //don't change this unless you've changed the name of the table
 ```